Critical configurations for two projective views, a new approach: Maps between quadrics

 Epipolar lines are key in understanding the relation between points on $\widetilde{S_P}$ and points on its conjugate $\widetilde{S_Q}$.
 They also play an important role in the study of critical configurations for more than 2 cameras, so let us give a brief analysis of these lines.

 \begin{restatable}[Lemma 5.10, Definition 5.11 in \cite{HK}]{lemma}{lemmaPermissible} \begin{enumerate} \item The line $\gp{i}{j}$ lies on $S_P$ and passes through $p_i$. \item Any point lying on both $\gp{i}{j}$ and $\gp{j}{i}$ is a singular point on $S_P$. \item Any point in the singular locus of $S_P$ that lies on one of the lines also lies on the other. \item If $S_P$ is the union of two planes, $\gp{i}{j}$ and $\gp{j}{i}$ lie in the same plane. \end{enumerate} \end{restatable} The first two properties are taken from Lemma 5.10 in \cite{HK}, the last two are neither stated nor proven in the paper.
 Nevertheless, the authors seem to have been aware of all four properties. \begin{proof} \begin{enumerate} \item[1-2.]
 See proof of Lemma 5.10 in \cite{HK}. \item[3.]
 For ease of reading, we use matrix notation.
 As such, $S_P$, $F_Q$, and $P_i$ are represented by matrices of dimensions $4\times4$, $3\times3$ and $3\times4$ respectively.
+In particular, $S_P$ is represented by the \emph{symmetric} matrix $P_1^TF_QP_2+P_2^TF_Q^TP_1$.

 If $x_0\in\gp{1}{2}$ lies in the singular locus of $S_P$, then we have